Browse Culture

 The cold, harsh winters of the Great Lakes, inspired stories of the Windego, a man-eating creature that hunted in blizzards, possessing and devouring the ill willed.

-Sweet grass and its smoke are used for purification.
+Sweet grass and its smoke are used for purification and to beget positive energy.
 It is considered a gift from and the hair of Mother Earth, gathered and braided to pay homage.